Cancmd/LF7-HK/README.md

 - an individual learning goal including reflection
 -
 Learning Goal:
-- We want to learn how to work with a Raspberry Pi and an Camera Module and other Modules aswell (LED)....
+- We want to learn how to work with a Raspberry Pi and an Camera Module and other Modules aswell also working with an AI.
+- Setting up a Raspberry Pi, adding different modules like a Camera or LED.
+- Setting up a Database for the AI
+- Using a AI

 Reflection:
 - What went well?
-Team
+Teamwork great as always.
+  No one was sick or absent.

 - What are our challenges by far?
+  Setting the AI up and using the Raspberry Pi with an Camera Module.

 - How did we overcome these challenges?
+  Asking others for help, searching in the Internet, asking AIs.
 ```

 - DIY problem definition 5-W Questions